falcopackages/falco-cli/docs/the_cli/start_project/dependency.rst

 The `hatch-pip-compile <https://github.com/juftin/hatch-pip-compile>`_ plugin is used with hatch to automatically generate a requirements file (lock file) using `pip-tools <https://github.com/jazzband/pip-tools>`_.
 This file contains the dependencies of your hatch virtual environment with pinned versions.
-The default setup generates a ``requirements.txt`` file that can be used for installing dependencies during deployment, as shown in the provided Dockerfile.
-However, you can customize the plugin to save locks for all your environments.
-Refer to the `hatch-pip-compile documentation <https://github.com/juftin/hatch-pip-compile>`_ for more details.
+The default setup generates a ``requirements.txt`` file that can be used for installing dependencies during deployment, as shown in the provided Dockerfile, a ``requirements-dev.txt`` file for development dependencies, and a ``docs/requirements.txt`` file for documentation dependencies.

 Here is the current configuration in the ``pyproject.toml`` file relevant to hatch-pip-compile: